kevinharvey/test-driven-django-development/README.md

 Test-driven Django Development
 =================

-This Django project exists solely for the education and entertainment of those Pythonistas attending Kevin Harvey's talk "Test-driven Django Development" at PyTennessee on February 22, 2014.
+This Django project exists solely for the education and entertainment of those Pythonistas attending Kevin Harvey's talk "Test-driven Django Development" at PyTennessee 2015.

 Quickstart
 ----------